 But there is a little-known service monitoring the state of the skies.
 Here’s the one place you can check all of the live delays across the country.

-Tracking Flight Delays in One Map
+Misery Map: Tracking Flight Delays in Real Time

 Tools like this don’t eliminate delays from your future travels, but they do help you plan and, hopefully, bring some comfort in knowing you aren’t the only one slogging through a disrupted schedule.
 It’s a good idea to bookmark the Misery Map for the next time you’re wondering what the chances are you’ll see a flight delay.

 Readers: Would you use this in an uncertain time of frequent flight delays?
 On a normal travel day?
 Comment below.